-The oceanographic institute at Cyprus runs two Seagliders, equipped with optical sensors for chlorophyll a (Chl a), and optical backscatter at 470 and 700 nm.
+The oceanographic institute at Cyprus runs two Seagliders, equipped with optical sensors for chlorophyll a (Chl\a), fluorescence, 470 and 700 nm.

 New sensors will be installed for dissolved methane and pCO2.
 They have a small laboratory, and no facilities for calibrating CT (conductivity temperature) sensors, or pressure testing.
 Battery changes are done externally (iRobot).